MarvinLvn/CPC2/README.md

-# Statistical learning models of early phonetic acquisition struggle with child-centered audio data
+# Modeling early phonetic acquisition from child-centered audio data

-This is the git repository associated to our publication: [Statistical learning models of early phonetic acquisition struggle with child-centered audio data](https://psyarxiv.com/5tmgy/)
+This is the git repository associated to our publication: [Modeling early phonetic acquisition from child-centered audio data](https://psyarxiv.com/5tmgy/)
 In this repository, you'll find all the necessary code for training a contrastive predictive coding (CPC) model from raw speech.
 Adapted and modified from the publication [Unsupervised Pretraining Transfers well Across Languages](https://arxiv.org/abs/2002.02848), whose companion git repository can be found [here](https://github.com/facebookresearch/CPC_audio).